 Shopping for BPA-Free Plastic Glasses?
 Here’s What to Know

-There are many different types of plastic glasses, but only one type of drinkware plastic contains BPA – polycarbonate.
+There are many different types of plastic glasses, but only one type of plastic drinkware contains BPA – polycarbonate.
 Glasses made from other plastics are considered BPA-free because they don’t contain the chemical bisphenol-A, called BPA.
 We’ll show you how to spot BPA-free plastic glasses whether you’re shopping in-store or online.

 What is BPA-Free Plastic?

-Looking for BPA-Free?
+Shopping for BPA-Free Drinkware?
 Check the Label

-Most BPA-free plastic glasses, dishes and household goods are labeled “BPA-free” as this is a big selling point.
+This is a prime selling point.
 If ordering online, look for “BPA-free” in the product description of details.
 Again, this is something reputable sellers who know their products will highlight.

-Not Labeled?
+Not Labeled BPA-Free?
 Look at the Care Instructions

 Here’s a closer look at the five BPA-free plastics commonly used to make plastic glasses and tableware and examples of each.